soldasim/BOSIP.jl/docs/src/hyperparams.md

 ## Simulation Noise

-We do not have to define the simulation noise deviations as exact values, as in the case of the observation noise.
+We do not have to define the simulation noise deviations as exact values.
 It is sufficient to provide priors, and BOLFI.jl will estimate the simulation noise by itself.

 We can use a more or less weak prior, depending on our confidence in estimating the simulation noise.
 Again, a reasonable choice is to use etiher the half-normal distribution to suppress exceedingly large noise deviations, or the inverse gamma distribution to also suppress small deviations.

 ## Sub-Algorithms

-We also need to define which algorithms should be used to estimate the model hyperparameters and maximize the acquisition function.
+We can also define which algorithms are used to perform the sub-tasks of estimating the model hyperparameters and maximizing the acquisition function.

 For simple toy experiment, I recommend using the `BOSS.SamplingMAP` model fitter, and the `BOSS.SamplingAM` or `BOSS.GridAM` acquisition maximizers.